From mild and mellow, to bold and spicy, garlic is a culinary treasure. Use it raw or cooked to add distinctive flavor.

 Softneck garlic grows in a variety of climates and does not require cold temperatures to grow, making it perfect for regions with mild winters although it also grows well in areas with cold winters.
 They have smaller cloves than hardneck varieties, store longer, and are ideal for braiding.

 Hardneck garlic has stronger, more complex flavors and they produce a tall edible flower stalk, called a "scape", in spring.
 Hardneck garlic varieties generally can be stored for 4 to 6 months.
-Hardneck garlic is not recommended for mild climates of the South where the winters aren't cold (a requirement for this type to bulb); however, pre-chilling bulbs helps to fulfill the cold requirements.
+Many hardneck garlic cultivars require a cold period (vernalization) to create a bulb, which is easy in areas with cold winters, but growing it in the south or mild coastal area will require a pre-chilling treatment.
 Simply place the bulbs in a dark location at 40°F with a relative humidity of 80% for 40 to 45 days before planting.

 Family: Alliaceae (formerly Liliaceae) Allium or Onion family, includes onions, garlic, chives, shallots, and leeks.